By Giada Nizzoli

 they’d rather not take any risks.

-Giada is a freelance writer and poet based in Chester.
-Her work has been published in The London Magazine and The Pangolin Review, and she won the WriteUp Short Story Competition in 2018.
-She published her debut poetry collection (Will-o’-the-Wisps) in 2020, and shares her poems with a loyal Instagram community @giada_writes on a regular basis, as well as on other social media platforms.
+Giada Nizzoli is a freelance writer and poet based in Chester.
+Her work has appeared in The London Magazine and The Pangolin Review.
+She published her debut poetry collection (Will-o’-the-Wisps) in 2020.
+Follow her on instagram @giada_writes